WEEFAA/tweetur/README.md

 	init()
 ```

-On the example above, we called 'authenticate' method to authenticate our app and then call 'users/show.json' endpoint with Tweetur **get** method.
+On the example above, we called 'authenticate' method to authenticate our app and then call 'users/show.json' endpoint through our app **get** method.
 Notice that there's a '.json' extension on the endpoint parameter, it is because twitter defined it like that to distinguish what type of data to return as the response to the request.

-NOTE: Not appending '.json' extension on the endpoint will not throw an error, Tweetur will try to return the fetched data as it is.
+NOTE: Not appending '.json' extension on the endpoint will not throw an error, Tweetur will try to return the fetched data as it is without parsing it.

 >Always check the URL of the endpoint you're calling, most of Twitter endpoints follows this convention.